dancer1325/prometheus-website/content/docs/practices/rules.md

 ## Aggregation

+* if you want to aggregate up ratios ->
-* When aggregating up ratios, aggregate up the numerator and denominator separately and then divide.
+  * aggregate up, separately, the numerator and denominator
+  * divide
-* Do not take the average of a ratio or average of an average, as that is not statistically valid.
+* NOT take the average of a ratio OR average of an average
+  * Reason: 🧠 NOT statistically valid 🧠
+* TODO:
 * When aggregating up the `_count` and `_sum` of a Summary and dividing to calculate average observation size, treating it as a ratio would be unwieldy.
 Instead keep the metric name without the `_count` or `_sum` suffix and replace